 Sounds Like It Could Work For Travellers, Though, Doesn’t It?

-Let’s be clear here, Bitcoin has some great advantages for travellers.
+Let’s be clear here, Bitcoin has some great advantages for travelers.

 Firstly, you’re sticking to one currency.
-No more unfavourable exchange rates, obscenely high ATM withdrawal fees and tenuous grasp of currency value.
+No more unfavorable exchange rates, obscenely high ATM withdrawal fees and tenuous grasp of currency value.